 Reflow

-Every year, we buy clothes, wear them and throw them away.
+Each year, we buy clothes, wear them and throw them away.
 This lineair chain of production and use, with a clear beginning and end, puts a pressure on the environment.
 Can we change it for the better, and move towards a circular economy?
-Reflow is a research project (2019 - 2022) funded by the European Commission in which 27 consortium partners in six cities are researching how former 'waste' streams can be reused as possible new material sources.
+Reflow was a research project (2019 - 2022) funded by the European Commission in which 27 partners in six cities are researching how former 'waste' streams can be reused as possible new material sources.
 The goal is to move towards a more sustainable circular economy.

 Six cities, six residual flows